 The duties of the Member-at-Large shall be to: 1.
 Serve on the Executive Committee of the Section.
-2. Coordinate Section events and activities.
-3. Coordinate newsletter preparation and distribution.
+2. Help coordinate Section events and activities.
+Duties of the Student Representative shall be to: 1.
+Represent student interests on the Section Board.
+2. Relay Section news and information to student members.
+3. Update the Section Board about student initiatives and concerns.

-Section 3. – Eligibility for the Office Any member (who has paid National APA dues) is eligible to hold office in the Section.
-The office of President must be filled by someone who has been on the Executive Committee for at least one year.\
+Section 4. – Eligibility for the Office Any member (who has paid APA dues) is eligible to hold office in the Section.
+The office of President must be filled by someone who has been on the Executive Committee for at least one year.

-Section 4 – Term of Office The term of office for the President, Vice-President, Secretary, Treasurer, and the Member-at-Large shall be for one year beginning at the Annual Meeting and ending when their successors have been elected and installed.
-Officers may be elected to no more than two consecutive terms in the same office.
+Section 5 – Term of Office The term of office for the President, Vice-President, Secretary, Treasurer, and the Member-at-Large shall be two years beginning with the APA Missouri Chapter’s fiscal year in January and ending when their successors have been elected and installed.
+Executive Committee members may serve no more than two consecutive terms in the same position.

-Section 5 – Reimbursement Any Executive Officer attending a required state function on behalf of the Ozarks Mountain Section of APA may be reimbursed for reasonable expenses actually incurred.
-Reasonable expenses constitute government rates.
+Section 6 – Reimbursement Any Executive Officer attending a required state function on behalf of the Ozark Mountain Section of APA may be reimbursed for reasonable expenses actually incurred.
 All requests for reimbursement shall be pre-approved by the Executive Committee and are subject to available funds.
 Said Executive Officer(s) are encouraged to seek employer reimbursement prior to requesting the Section reimburse their travel.

-Section 6 – Duties of the Executive Committee The duties of the Executive Committee shall be to: 1.
-Transact the business of the Section in the interim between Section meetings and report thereon to the next meeting of the Section.
-2. Adopt rules for the conduct of business proceedings and implement the motions voted by the Section membership.
-3. Be custodians of all Section property and funds, and authorize and approve all contracts and expenditures, but not to incur liabilities exceeding the amount of unappropriated funds in the Section treasury.
-4. Determine the amount of time and payment of annual membership dues or any other special assessment to be made of Section members.
-5. Determine the amount and time of payment of affiliates fees.
-6. Appoint a duly qualified member to serve the unexpired term of any position on the Executive Committee that becomes vacant.
-7. Prepare and distribute a Section newsletter, at least twice a year, to all members, affiliates, and Missouri Chapter Officers.

-A majority of the members of the Executive Committee shall constitute a quorum and all members of the Executive Committee shall have the privilege of one vote.

-ARTIVLE V. ELECTIONS AND VOTING
+ARTICLE V. ELECTIONS AND VOTING

-Section 1 – Procedures April 15 – The President shall appoint a Nominating Committee.
-Section membership will be provided the names and telephone numbers of the Nominating Committee and a timetable of the remaining nomination and election activities.
+Section 1 – Procedures The Section election cycles and dates will follow that of the Missouri Chapter and APA bylaws.

-May 10 – The Nominating Committee shall submit a report (to the Secretary) nominating at least one person for each office becoming vacant.
-The committee shall verify the willingness of each candidate to serve prior to submittal.

-June 5 – The Nominating Committee shall accept additional nominations or volunteer candidates through June 5.
-The Committee shall verify that each candidate is willing to serve and is eligible to run for office.

-June 15 – The Nominating Committee shall prepare and send out written ballots.
-Ballots may be included in an issue of the Section Newsletter.
-Ballots shall be returned to the Nominating Committee by June 30.

-Section 2 – Election of Officers Election results will be announced at the Annual Meeting.
+Section 2 – Election of Officers Election results will be announced in December, preceding the beginning of the Executive Committee term.
 In the event of a tie, the winner shall be determined by drawing lots.

-Section 3 – Vacancies The Executive Committee shall elect a member of the Section to serve for the unexpired term of any office vacated by the incumbent.
+Section 3 – Vacancies The Executive Committee shall appoint a member of the Section to serve for the unexpired term of any office vacated by the incumbent.